Bayesian Embeddings for Few-Shot Open World Recognition: Experiments

 \subsection{Small-Context Results}

-Small-Context FS-OWR training tasks are sampled from each dataset's meta-train class splits.
-Each task samples $40$ classes for inclusion in the support set and an additional $10$ unknown-unknown classes.
-Each support set class samples between $[1,10]$ datapoints.
-Small-Context FSOWR test tasks uniformly sample $10$ unknown-known classes and $5$ unknown-unknown classes from the meta-test class splits.
-Each class samples 10 datapoints for inclusion in the query set.
+\textbf{Task Sampling.} Small-Context FS-OWR meta-training tasks are sampled from each dataset's meta-train class split.
+During training, the support set, $\Dsupp$, samples $40$ classes.
+An additional $10$ classes are sampled for inclusion in the query set, $\Dquery$, to represent unknown-unknown classes.
+Small-Context FS-OWR test tasks sample $10$ support classes from the meta-test class splits and an additional $5$ classes for the query set.
+Each support set class samples between $[1,10]$ datapoints and all classes sample 10 datapoints to build the query set.
+At both meta-training and meta-test time, the task query sequence is generated by randomly permuting the query set.
 Each model is trained for 60 epochs (each consisting of 1000 tasks) and is evaluated across 1000 tasks.

 \textbf{Baselines.} The performance of \algSmallContext{} is benchmarked with respect to Nearest Class Mean, ProtoNet, PEELER and EVM baselines.
 In each case we compare our supervised-embedding pre-training (Sup-E) with fully connected classification head pre-training (Sup-FC), as in \cite{chen2020new}.
 Pre-training is performed using the meta-train class splits. \begin{itemize} \item \textbf{Nearest class mean (NCM)} has shown strong baseline performance in the closed-world few-shot setting \citep{wallingford2020wild, chen2020new}.
 Class-wise means of support feature vectors are computed and then NCM performs top-1 nearest-neighbors classification via Euclidean distance.
 We adapt the NCM baseline for use in the open-world setting by thresholding the top-1 classification with a tunable minimum distance.
 The encoder weights are trained non-episodically on the meta-train splits using standard supervised learning.
 At test time, the class means are updated after each observed label. \item \textbf{Prototypical networks (ProtoNet)} follow the implementation and training protocol proposed by \cite{snell2017prototypical}.
 It is similarly adapted for novel class detection via a tuned threshold and the class prototypes are also updated online after each observed label. \item \textbf{PEELER} (oPen sEt mEta LEaRning) \cite{liu2020openset} is a few-shot open-set recognition algorithm which maintains a Gaussian embedding for each known class and performs nearest-neighbors classification via Mahalanobis distance.
 Class-wise means of support feature vectors are used to initialize distribution means while a fully-connected head estimates a precision matrix from each class mean.
 Novel class detection is performed via thresholding the normalized Mahalanobis distances. \item \textbf{Extreme Value Machine (EVM)}\cite{rudd2018evm} is a prominent OWR classifier.
 It is non-differentiable and relies on a pre-trained encoder, therefore, we utilize the same encoder weights as the NCM baseline.
 We use cosine-distance for computing margin-distances (as recommended by \cite{rudd2018evm}) and a tailsize of 10. \end{itemize}